reactjs/react.dev/content/docs/hooks-reference.md

 #### Cleaning up an effect

 Often, effects create resources that need to be cleaned up before the component leaves the screen, such as a subscription or timer ID.
 To do this, the function passed to `useEffect` may return a clean-up function.
-For example, to create a subscription
+For example, to create a subscription:

 ```js
 useEffect(() => {